-AnitaB.org wants to provide you with tools to engage candidates in the topics that you care about this election cycle.
-From attending a town hall to hear from your local officials, to writing an op-ed about the Presidential election, we believe technical women and their allies have voices that deserve to be heard.
+AnitaB.org wants to share tools to empower you to engage candidates in the topics that you care about during this election cycle.
+From attending a town hall to hearing from your school board city, county, state, or congressional elected officials, from writing an op-ed about the midterm election, to encouraging folks in your community to vote, we believe women and non-binary technologists and their allies have voices that deserve to be heard.
 We hope these tools empower you to do just that.